Creating a Website Planning Template: 5 Fantastic Expert Tips

 • A list of the pages you want on the site and how people will get to them (main menu, footer, from other pages)

-• What you want on those pages (images, text, layout ideas)
+• What do you want on those pages (images, text, layout ideas)

-I’d suggest creating a folder on your computer entitled with your website name, then within that folders for each page.
-In each of these folders put not only documents of text and content, but images you like, as well as basic drawings of how each page will be laid out)
+I’d suggest creating a folder on your computer entitled with your website name, then within that, folders for each page.
+In each of these folders, put not only documents of text and content, but also images you like, as well as basic drawings of how each page will be laid out.

 TOP TIP: You can create your design of your pages in Canva (I wouldn’t recommend publishing with them as their sites are quite basic) but when it comes to creating your website or getting someone else to do it for you, you have your complete website planning template and a Canva file of your website vision!